We’re way too addicted to coffee, and we’re not even ashamed to admit it.

-In many freezers, the heating cycle is automatically activated to occasionally clear ice from the cooling surfaces.
-Your coffee ice cubes can be sublimated and vaporize quicker when they’re warmer than the air in your freezer.
+In many freezers, the heating cycle is automatically activated to clear ice from the cooling surfaces occasionally.
+As a result, your coffee ice cubes can be sublimated and vaporized quicker when they’re warmer than the air in your freezer.

-Unless you intend to leave your coffee ice cubes out in a tray for months, this should not be a big problem.
-Based on how delicious and tasty your morning iced coffee will be after you add coffee ice cubes, we’ve got a feeling that your coffee ice cube tray will be empty before you reach the two-week mark.
+This should not be a big problem unless you intend to leave your coffee ice cubes out in a tray for months.
+However, based on how delicious your morning iced coffee will be after you add coffee ice cubes, we feel your coffee ice cube tray will be empty before you reach the two-week mark.

 How do you store leftover brewed coffee?

-And there you go, I can suggest making coffee ice cubes if you have a little leftover coffee and you’re not sure what to do with it.
-But it’s not a good idea to freeze coffee to reheat and drink it later.
-It’s going to wreck your taste and leave you with a cup that only tastes bland and lifeless, not exploding with the flavor of a good coffee.
+And there you go; I can suggest making coffee ice cubes if you have a little leftover coffee and are unsure what to do with it.
+But it’s not a good idea to freeze coffee to reheat and drink later.
+It will wreck your taste and leave you with a cup that only tastes bland and lifeless, not exploding with the flavor of a good coffee.